:: nhsnet web site : known issues

 this enables us to offer additional content to that seen on the internet.

-this includes connections from outside of the UK:: site details
+this includes connections from outside of the UK

 this may mean that you are routing internally